wso2/docs-choreo-dev/en/docs/devops-and-ci-cd/set-up-health-checks.md

 ## Readiness probes

-Similar to liveliness probes, readiness probes run periodically throughout the lifecycle of a container.
+Similar to liveness probes, readiness probes run periodically throughout the lifecycle of a container.
-However, unlike liveliness probes, it does not restart the container if the probe fails.
-Instead, it stops the container from receiving network traffic.
+However, unlike liveness probes, these probes do not restart the container if the probe fails.
+Instead, they stop the container from receiving network traffic.

 !!! warning "Readiness probes on single replicas"
     You must be mindful when you configure readiness probes on a single-running replica.
 If the readiness probe fails, your application stops receiving traffic  because there is only one active replica.
 The application may not recover unless the liveness probe fails and restarts the container.